Jrodrigo06/GraphDTA-Replication/paper.typ

 Each GAT layer does:
 - Linear projection (turn raw features into hidden features)
   - Equation: $z_i = W x_i$
-  - W is a mtraix that reshapes or re-weights the input features
+  - W is a matrix that reshapes or re-weights the input features
     - At first W is initalized randomly and is the matrix of learnable parameters.
 Throughout training it updates through backpropagation to help the model make better predictions
   - This helps the model learn a better representation of each atom